Minority co-productions NFF + IBF

 Applications for production support can be submitted on application dates by a production company (a legal entity, not a one-man business or general partnership) that has been based based in the Kingdom of the Netherlands, a member state of the EU or the EEA or Switzerland for at least two years and that produces and exploits films and other audiovisual productions on a continuous basis.

-• Up to € 50,000
+- Up to € 50,000

-The application must show:
+The application must demonstrate that:

 Applications for this scheme can be submitted on the day of the deadline before 17:00 CET.